wasmCloud/wasmcloud-dev-site/content/overview/installation/_index.en.md

 {{% /tab %}}
 {{% /tabs %}}

-Once `wash` is installed, simply run `wash up` .
-This will start the host with attached logs and can be exited at any time by doing `ctrl-c`.
+Once `wash` is installed, simply run `wash up`.
+This will download and start NATS and wasmCloud for you, printing logs to the terminal.
+You can exit at any time by pressing `ctrl-c`.
 Now, you're ready to proceed onto [Getting started](/overview/getting-started/).

+> For convenience we provide a Docker Compose file if you prefer to use Docker instead of `wash up` to launch NATS and wasmCloud.
+You can follow our [install with Docker](./install-with-docker/) instructions to do so, but it's still recommended to install `wash` even if you don't make use of the `up` feature.